-COMBUSTION AIR REQUIREMENTS
+COMBUSTION AIR REQUIREMENTS (Minimum Opening Requirements)

-(Minimum Opening Requirement)

-Unconfin ed Area Confined d Area
+UNCONFINED AREA CONFINED AREA

-Outside Inside Outside Cor nbustion Air
+Outside Outside Con nbustion Air

-BTU/Hr Input Combustion Air 1 Sq.
-In./5000 BTU/Hr (Step 4) Combustion Air 1 Sq.
-In./1000 BTU/Hr (Min.
-100 Sq.
-In.)
-Vertical Ducts 1 Sq.
-In./4000 BTU/Hr (Figures 2 & 3) Horizontal Ducts 1 Sq.
-In./2000 BTU/Hr (Figure 4)
+BTU/HR INPUT Combustion Air 1 IN.
+2 /5000 BTU/HR (Paragraph 4) Combustion Air 1 IN.
+2 /1000 BTU/HR (See Fig 1) (MIN.
+100 IN 2) VERT.
+DUCTS 1 IN.
+2 /4000 BTU/HR (See Fig 2 & 3) HORZ.
+DUCTS 1 IN.
+2 /2000 BTU/HR (See Fig 4)

 107,800 22 108 27 54

 140,000 28 140 35 70

 196,000 40 196 49 98

-^{} A space whose volume is not less than 50 cubic feet per 1000 BTU/Hour of all appliances installed in that space (cubic feet of space = height x width x length)
+^{}Unconfined area: A space whose volume is not less than 50 cubic feet per 1000 BTU per hour of all appliances installed in that space (cubic feet of space = height x width x length).

-- 1. Ventilation of boiler room must be adequate enough to provide sufficient air to properly support combustion and venting. - 2.
-When the boiler is located in an unconfined space in a building of conventional construction frame, masonry or metal, infiltration normally is adequate to provide air for combustion and ventilation.
-However, in any building which has been altered to conserve energy or to minimize infiltration, the boiler area should be considered as a confined space.
-If there is any doubt, install air supply provisions for combustion and ventilation in accordance with section 5.3, Air for Combustion and Ventilation, of the NFPA 54 1988 code, the recommendations that follow, or applicable provisions of the local building codes. - 3.
-When the boiler is installed in an unconfined space, in a building of unusually tight construction, air for combustion and room ventilation must be obtained from outdoors or from spaces freely communicating with the outdoors.
+- 1. Ventilation of boiler room must be adequate enough to provide sufficient air to properly support combustion. - 2.
+When a boiler is located in an unconfined space in a building of conventional construction frame, masonry or metal, infiltration normally is adequate to provide air for combustion and ventilation.
+However, in any building which has been altered to conserve energy or to minimize infiltration, the boiler area should be considered as a CONFINED SPACE.
+If there is any doubt, install air supply provisions for combustion and ventilation in accordance with section 5.3, Air for Combustion and Ventilation, of the most recent revision of the NFPA 54 1988 code, the recommendations that follow, or applicable provisions of the local building codes. - 3.
+When a boiler is installed in an unconfined space, in a building of unusually tight construction, air for combustion and room ventilation must be obtained from outdoors or from spaces freely communicating with the outdoors.
 A permanent opening or openings having a total free area of not less than 1 square inch per 5,000 BTU per hour of total input rating of all appliances shall be provided.
-Ducts may be used to convey make-up air from the outdoors and shall have the same cross-sectional area of the openings to which they are connected. - 4.
-When air for combustion and room ventilation is from inside buildings, the confined space shall be provided with two permanent openings, one starting 12 inches from the top and one 12 inches from the bottom of the enclosed space.
-Each opening shall have a minimum free area of 1 square inch per 1,000 BTU per hour of the total input rating of all appliances in the enclosed space, but must not be less than 100 square inches.
-These openings must freely communicate with the interior areas having adequate infiltration from the outside.
-(Figure #3)
+Ducts may be used to convey make-up air from the outdoors and shall have the same cross-sectional area of the openings to which they are connected.